 “Happiness Manager.”
 That’s my new unofficial title at the office!
 And I am quite proud of it.
-In fact, I started working for Medecins Sans Frontieres – Doctors Without Borders (MSF) in October but I was hired as “communication and change management support”, which is my official title.
+In fact, I started working for Medecins Sans Frontieres – Doctors Without Borders (MSF) in October but I was hired as “internal communication officer”, which is my official title.

 MSF embarked on a global HRIS project of design, development, and integration of HR systems and processes across 24 MSF recruitment offices, called Symphony.
 To support this extensive project, a team of about 25 people was formed.
 This team is working from several MSF offices around the world: Paris, Geneva, New York, Amsterdam, and Barcelona.
 I am working from the MSF France headquarters, in Paris.